Apache Iceberg, Data Migration, Hive, Parquet, Data Lakehouse

 Conclusion

-Migrating to Apache Iceberg from Hive or Parquet represents a strategic investment in modern data infrastructure.
 Whether using in-place migration for minimal disruption, snapshot migration for optimization opportunities, or dual-write for zero-downtime transitions, careful planning and validation ensure successful outcomes.
+Leveraging modern tools like Apache Polaris for catalog management and Conduktor for streaming governance significantly reduces migration risk.

 The migration journey requires coordinated effort across data engineering, data architecture, and analytics teams.
-By following these strategies and best practices, organizations can unlock Iceberg's powerful capabilities—ACID transactions, time travel, schema evolution, and partition evolution—while minimizing risk and maintaining business continuity.
+By following these strategies and best practices, organizations can unlock Iceberg's powerful capabilities, ACID transactions, time travel, schema evolution, and partition evolution, while minimizing risk and maintaining business continuity.